 Hobby may show well in late April and early May as they have just returned to Britain and are likely to feed up for a while to restore there fat levels prior to pairing and mating.
 After this has commenced though, they can be very elusive until mid-July when juvenile birds give evidence of successful breeding.
-They may then linger in the area until mid or even late September before heading south for the winter.
+They may then linger in the area until mid or even late September (such as a juvenile seen on 20/09/2015) before heading south for the winter.

 These birds are VERY fast and easy to miss if your not looking in the right direction, so actual records probably don't reflect the true situation.
 I have seen them in every year since 1996 except for 2000 and 2002 (that doesn't mean they weren't there, just that I didn't connect with them and nobody else reported them).

 A few years ago, the thought of Peregrine being a local species would have been unimaginable, but the honest truth is that they are now increasing to the point where they are beginning to colonise our towns and city's.

 It is still both noteworthy and impressive with only six definite records for the marsh that I am aware of (although I have not included records for Clayhanger village where I have had brilliant views of hunting Peregrine while standing at the bus stop on at least three occasions!)